pvdrz/pijama/notes.md

 ├────────────────┼─────────────────────┼────────────────────────────────────────────────────────────────────┤
 │ Add            │ add reg1,reg2       │ Add the contents of reg1 to the contents of reg2.                  │
 ├────────────────┼─────────────────────┼────────────────────────────────────────────────────────────────────┤
-│ Jump           │ jmp addr+im16       │ Jump to the value stored in addr+im16.                             │
+│ Jump           │ jmp addr            │ Jump to the value stored in addr+im16.                             │
 ├────────────────┼─────────────────────┼────────────────────────────────────────────────────────────────────┤
-│ Jump LEZ       │ jlez addr+im16,reg  │ Jump to the value stored in addr+im16 if the contents of reg <= 0. │
+│ Jump LEZ       │ jlez add,reg        │ Jump to the value stored in addr+im16 if the contents of reg <= 0. │
 ├────────────────┼─────────────────────┼────────────────────────────────────────────────────────────────────┤
 │ Return         │ ret                 │ Transfer control to the address in the top of the stack.           │ ├────────────────┼─────────────────────┼────────────────────────────────────────────────────────────────────┤